TSUParticleModelingGroup/LeftAtrium-Model/README.md

    are alredy placed in this folder to use as demos.
    {PVFlutterDemo, MicroReentryDemo, RoofFlutterDemo}

-### Nodes and Muscle View Size
+### Nodes and Muscle View Size, and colors
    You can set the size of the nodes and muscles with the LineWidth = ***;
    NodeRadiusAdjustment = ***;

+   Colors to help distinguish between simulation events can all be customized at the end of the setup file.

-   Note: This only affects the viewing of the simulation; no actual functionality is changed with these two parameters.
+   Note: This only affects the viewing of the simulation; no actual functionality is changed with these parameters.

 ### Simulation Constants